gregberns/fcheck/README.md

 Maybe something like Postman / Newman(command line executor), but a tool that would execute general commands to kick off a test, check for updated values, and validate the results.

+**ATTENTION** This is a v0.* version!
+Expect bugs and issues all around.
+Submitting pull requests and issues is highly encouraged!

 ## Why

 ### Problem to be solved